puvishasundar/CyberLens-Ai/README.md

 2. **Multi-modal threat detection** — the same AI pipeline handles raw text, images (via OCR), PDFs, URLs, QR codes, and company profiles — all in one unified interface

+3. **Two independently-trained ML models, not one** — a dual-TF-IDF ensemble for text/message content, and a completely separate 11-feature structural ensemble (Random Forest + Gradient Boosting) purely for URL phishing detection, each with its own F1-tuned decision threshold

-3. **Interpretable AI** — the system doesn't just output a score; it shows which specific keywords, TF-IDF features, URL flags, and rule patterns contributed to the verdict
+4. **Interpretable AI** — the system doesn't just output a score; it shows which specific keywords, TF-IDF features, URL structural features, and rule patterns contributed to the verdict

 4. **Ensemble + rule hybrid** — combining a soft-voting ML ensemble with regex-based scam rules means the model catches both statistically-learned patterns AND novel, unseen scam variants